-The very core function of Sleep As Android is monitoring sleep phases – light and deep.
+The very core function of Sleep as Android is monitoring sleep phases – light and deep.
 There is a bunch of features triggered by a sleep phase.
-Most of our users enjoy pleasant wake-up in the light phase with our smart alarm.
+Many of you enjoy a pleasant wake-up in the light phase with our smart alarm.
 True sleep enthusiasts experiment with lullabies or lucid dreaming, which also need to be triggered in the right sleep phase.

-We estimate the current phase by monitoring body movement throughout the night, and identifying distinct periods with relatively high/low amount of body movement, compared to the rest of the night.
-We support a wide range of different sensors to monitor the activity – in-device accelerometer, sonar, various smart wearables, or Sleep Phaser.
-Anyone can choose what fits the best his taste and conditions.
+We estimate the current phase by monitoring body movement throughout the night, and identifying distinct periods with relatively high/low amount of body movement.
+We support a wide range of different sensors to monitor the activity: in-device accelerometer, sonar, various smart wearables, or Sleep Phaser.
+Anyone can choose what best fits his taste and conditions.

 Does my partner break my sleep record?

-However, what happens when there are two people sleeping in the bed?
-Each of them is moving independently and their sleep phases are often not synchronized.
+What happens when there are two people sleeping in the bed?
+Each of them moves independently and their sleep phases are often not synchronized.
 Does my partner’s movement affect my sleep phases measurement?
 Does his tossing and turning show as light sleep in my actigraph?
-Can it, for example, trigger smart alarm at a wrong time?
+Could they, for example, trigger my smart alarm at a wrong time?

-Well, strictly speaking, it does.
+Well, strictly speaking, they could.
 The reach of the sensors is 1-2 meters and indeed, some of the partner’s activity gets always recorded by the other device.
 The question is how significant its impact is.